Kedah State Zakat Board: Legislation in Kedah Law - Ku Din Ku Meh Version

 The Ku Din Ku Meh version of the Kedah Law, believed to have been written between 1625 AD and 1651 AD, stands as a significant historical document and is considered one of the oldest instances of zakat legislation in the state.
 This legal text outlines the religious obligations of citizens, including the performance of five daily prayers, Friday prayers, payment of zakat and fitrah, and observing fasting during the month of Ramadan.
 It emphasizes the importance of adhering to Islamic practices and contributing to the welfare of the community.

-Specifically addressing zakat, the law mandates officers to distribute zakat fitrah to the poor in accordance with the guidance of Allah SWT.
+Specifically addressing zakat, the law mandates officers to distribute zakat fitrah to the poor in accordance with the guidance of God.
 Additionally, the law stipulates the distribution of fitrah to the poor and the allocation of fitrah to mosques.
 Notably, it requires individuals to pay zakat for their buffaloes, indicating a comprehensive approach to zakat legislation that covers various aspects of wealth and property.

 While the exact dates of the Ku Din Ku Meh version of the Kedah Law remain unknown, its existence suggests that zakat legislation in the state of Kedah has a longstanding history, predating the era of independence.
 This underscores the enduring role of zakat in the legal and religious fabric of Kedah over several centuries.